 Introduction to research methods and research design as they pertain to study of small islands.
 The non-availability of island-specific data in non-island jurisdictions and researchers' perspectives and points of view will be considered.

-PREREQUISITES: Admission into a UPEI graduate program or eligibility for graduate studies
+PREREQUISITES: Admission into a UPEI graduate program or eligibility for graduate studies Semester-hours of credit: 3 Hours per week: 3 Lecture: 2 Seminar: 1

-Lecture: 2

-Seminar: 1